GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 tables, each of which may contain one or more segments, all of which may contain one or more columns, you will need to have multiple nested loops to visit all entries.
-The following code snippet will visit all data records and add 1 to all columns beyond the first two (x and y):
+The following code snippet will visit all data records and add 1 to all columns beyond the first two (x and y), and if the data has a trailing string it will print it to stdout:

   ::